kubernetes/enhancements/keps/sig-scheduling/5927-distributed-tracing-in-kube-scheduler/README.md

 * **Plugin Visibility:** Generate child spans for individual plugin execution (e.g., `RunFilterPlugins`, `RunScorePlugins`) to expose per-plugin latency.
 Ensure the trace context is available to custom plugins (out-of-tree), allowing platform engineers to trace their own proprietary scheduling logic.
 * **Scheduling Queue Observability:** Measure scheduling queue latency — the duration a Pod remains Pending in the active queue before the scheduling cycle begins.
 * **Consistency:** Reuse the existing `TracingConfiguration` API and `component-base` tracing libraries established by KEP-647 (API Server Tracing) and KEP-2831 (Kubelet Tracing).
-* **Context Propagation:** Link Scheduler traces back to the original Pod creation trace by extracting W3C Trace Context from Pod annotations (as detailed in [KEP-5915](/keps/sig-instrumentation/5915-async-trace-context-propagation/README.md)), enabling full end-to-end lifecycle tracing.
+* **Context Propagation:** Link Scheduler traces back to the original Pod creation trace by extracting W3C Trace Context from Pod annotations (as detailed in [KEP-5915](https://github.com/kubernetes/enhancements/issues/5915)), and re-inject the Scheduler's own trace context after binding so downstream consumers (e.g., Kubelet) can link back to the Scheduler's trace, enabling full end-to-end lifecycle tracing.

 ### Non-Goals